CENOS-Platform/cenos-docs-antennas/docs/example-helical-antenna.md

 ### Ground plane

 Finally, we need to create the ground plane.
-An easy way to do this is by creating a 2D sketch  and then creating a **[3D extruasion](geometry-creation#extrusion)**.
+An easy way to do this is by creating a 2D sketch  and then creating a **[3D extrusion](geometry-creation#extrusion)**.
 Remember to include the hole where the coaxial cable will be positioned.

 <p align="center">